harmiksardar/api-automation/README.md

 API automation with Postman and Newman

-(Apparently Newman was the name of the Postman in the popular series "Seinfeld")
+(..Apparently Newman was the name of the Postman in the popular series "Seinfeld")